pyg-team/pytorch_geometric/examples/graphlearn_for_pytorch/distributed/README.md

 nodes:
   - 0.0.0.0
   - 1.1.1.1
-# ssh IP ports for each node.
+# ssh ports for each node.
 ports: [22, 22]
 # username for remote IPs.
 usernames: